Chengdu Hunters: Franchise history

-Early years: 2019–present

 Chengdu's first ever regular season OWL match was a 3–2 victory over the Guangzhou Charge on February 15, 2019.
 After posting three consecutive 3–4 records for the first three stages of the season, the Hunters failed to qualify for any of the stage playoffs.
 Chengdu finished the regular season with a 13–15 record and qualified for the play-in tournament.
 However, they were eliminated in the first round of the play-in tournament after a loss to the Guangzhou Charge.

 In the offseason preceding the 2020 season, head coach Wang "RUI" Xingrui announced that he would be stepping down from his position due to health issues.
 The Hunters promoted assistant coach Chang "Ray" Chia-Hua and signed former LGE.Huya head coach Wu "Dokkaebi" Xiuqing as the team's new co-head coaches.
 Chengdu made several roster changes prior to the season, including officially signing rookie Xin "Leave" Huang.
 Due to the COVID-19 pandemic, the Hunters were not able to play their first match of the season several months after the season officially began.
 Prior to the final midseason tournament of the season, the Countdown Cup, Chen Murong was signed as the team's new co-head, replacing Wu "Dokkaebi" Xiuqing.
 Chengdu finished the season in sixth, out of seventh, place in the league's Asia region, with an effective 8–14 record.
 The Hunters defeated the London Spitfire in the first round of the Asia play-in tournament; however, they lost to the New York Excelsior in the following round, ending their season.

 Entering the 2021 season, Xingrui "RUI" Wang was brought back as the team's new head coach.
 The Hunters six players in the offseason, all of whom were rookies.
 Additionally, the Hunters ended their partnership with Royal Never Give Up, who had been operating the team since its inception.
 The Hunters qualified for three of the league's four midseason tournaments, reaching the finals twice, but they failed to secure a title in any of them.
 At the end of the regular season, Huang "Leave" Xin won the season's Most Valuable Player award.
 Chengdu had their best regular season finish in franchise history, placing as the third seed in the season playoffs.
 They defeated the Atlanta Reign in the first round of the double-elimination tournament.
 However consecutive losses to the Dallas Fuel and San Francisco Shock ended their playoff run.

+In January 2023, the Hunters posted on their Twitter, "Goodbye and see you again."
+The post followed the end of the licensing agreement between Activision Blizzard and NetEase, which disallowed Overwatch 2 to be played in China.
+On April 13, 2023, the Overwatch League announced that the Hunters would not be competing at the start of the 2023 season.
+On May 3, 2023, The Esports Advocate reported that the Chengdu Hunters had been disbanded.